 Can I use it to stream geo-blocked content?

 Yes, to some extent.
 You can select servers in regions where the content is available, but performance can vary based on server load and regional restrictions.
+Hoxx vpn proxy chrome extension: The ultimate guide to setup, security, speeds, and practical alternatives for 2025

 How many servers are available in AdGuard VPN Edge extension?